emdgroup-liquid/liquid/src/docs/pages/guides/troubleshooting/popped-out-element-is-rendered-in-wrong-container.md

 ## Problem

 Some components have a popper element that needs to stay above every other element when popped out.
-The [ld-select](components/ld-select/) component and the [ld-tooltip](components/ld-tooltip/) component are two examples of such components.
+The [ld-select](components/ld-select/) component, the [ld-context-menu](components/ld-context-menu/) component and the [ld-tooltip](components/ld-tooltip/) component are examples of such components.
 By default, this is achieved by rendering the popped-out element as a direct child of the `body` element.

 However, in some cases this default behavior can be problematic.
 For instance: